cedaro/woocommerce-coupon-links/README.md

 `http://audiotheme.com/view/americanaura/?add-to-cart=192&coupon_code=easteregg5`

-In the above example, a product with the id of 192 will be added to the cart and the `easteregg5` coupon code applied.
-This method can be useful when advertising
+In the above example, a product with the id of `192` will be added to the cart and the `easteregg5` coupon code applied.

 ## Credits